 March-April is probably a great time to visit as it’ll be cool enough to do all the walks during the day but not yet so cold that you’ll freeze some part of your body off.

-We spent four nights camping at Mulligans Campground in Gibraltar Range, which is a rare treat with the inviting Dandahra Creek and swimming hole nearby.
+We spent four nights camping at Mulligans Campground in Gibraltar Range, which is a rare treat with inviting Dandahra Creek and a swimming hole nearby.

 In addition to pre-booking your site and paying the camping fees, you also need to pay a daily parks entry fee ($8 per vehicle).
 If you camp there for a few days, it’s actually cheaper to get an annual NSW Parks pass.
 The Country Parks Pass covers all parks in NSW where you have to pay entry fees (except for Kosciuszko), and is the one we always buy.

 We stayed at Mulligans Campground in Gibraltar Range National Park, and thoroughly enjoyed having our own site.
-Mulligans has flush toilets and showers, while the other ones only offer drop toilets but also fewer people.
+Mulligans has flush toilets and showers.

 CULTURAL HERITAGE: MULLIGANS HUT

-This area is the traditional home of the Bundjalung, Gumbaynggirr and Ngoorabul peoples, and also has remnants of early settler history.
+This area is the traditional home of the Bundjalung, Gumbaynggirr and Ngoorabul peoples.
+There are also remnants of early settler history.

 Mulligans Hut near Mulligans Campground bears witness to a time when early entrepreneur Bill Mulligan was keen to build a hydro-electric scheme at the beginning of the 20th century.